marcelinomalmeidan/mediation_layer/README.md

 In the image above, y_{ref} is a desired reference, and y*_{ref} is the reference modified by the Mediation Layer.
 Note that the mediation layer uses the current state of the system X (position of the quadcopters) to compute y*_{ref}.

+## Launch file parameters

+This package is commonly executed using parameters from a .launch file.
+The launch file sets parameters such as:

+- Quadcopter names: this is crucial for the mediation_layer to know which topics to listen to and to publish into.

+- TODO

+## Inputs and Outputs

+When running, the mediatio_layer will be subscribing to two types of topics:

+- Desired references for the quadcopters

+- Current state of the quadcopters

 ## Dependencies

 - This software was developed for ROS Kinetic in Ubuntu 16.04.
 We haven't tested for other distributions.
 See installation procedure in http://wiki.ros.org/kinetic/Installation/Ubuntu.